appcues/appcues-android-sdk/docs/Traits.md

     ...
     "traits": [
         // Experience-level traits
-    ],
+        // Presenting and Creating traits propagated to each group
+        // Decorating traits are propagated to every child step ],
     "steps": [
         {
             ...
             "traits": [
                 // Group-level traits
-            ],
+                // Presenting and Creating traits are applied, taking precedence over traits of the same type at the experience-level
+                // Decorating traits are propagated to every child step in the group ],
             "children": [
                 {